sebastian-mora/ruse_website/blogs/brainfuck-interpreter/index.md

 previewImageUrl: https://cdn.ruse.tech/assets/ruse-200x200.png
 datePosted: 12-23-2022
 pinned: "true"
-description:
+description: A brainfuck interperter
 tags: code
 title: GoLang Brainfuck Interpreter
 ---

 Let me open by saying I have near no idea what I am doing other than learning and experimenting.

-Lets start with what is Brainfuck.
+With that disclaimer lets start with what is Brainfuck.
 Brainfuck is, here is a blurb I stole from the wiki

 ```
 Brainfuck is an esoteric programming language created in 1993 by Urban Müller.